Ares-Developers/Ares-docs/new/buildings/techstructures.rst

 :tagdef:`[BuildingType]Message.Lost=CSF label`
   The text printed when a building of this type is captured by the enemy.
   Requires :tag:`NeedsEngineer=yes`.
 Defaults to :value:`none`.

-.. index:: Tech Structures; EVA and text notifications when captured and lost.

 .. versionadded:: 0.9